 The Cathedral is open Monday through Saturday from 9.30am – 4pm and Sundays from 12pm – 4pm.
 Visiting the cathedral is free.
 However, if you’re feeling extra generous, donations are always welcome.
 There is also a suggested donation of £3 to help support the maintenance costs of the Cathedral.

-The venue is just as impressive as the shows themselves.
-Manchester Cathedral’s stunning architecture will shine bright under the beautiful candlelight, with its gothic features, stained glass windows and gold detailing.
+Manchester Cathedral’s stunning architecture will shine bright under the beautiful candlelight, with its Gothic features, stained glass windows and gold detailing.
 Despite the grandeur of the building, the shows will still have an intimate ambience, an ideal accompaniment to the music.
 From timeless composers and iconic film scores to legendary artists and supergroups, performances will take place surrounded by ancient details and modern stained glass fittings.
 Bringing the old and the new together, these candlelit concerts celebrate some of the greatest musicians of all time.

 What else can you do at Manchester Cathedral?